Title Subtitle

 Read Sample

-HVA publishes the Hospice Volunteer News, a quarterly online e-magazine published exclusively for its membership whose primary purpose is education.
-The interviews, columns and feature articles are written by individuals experience in the end-of-life care field.
-This publication is a communication resource targeted for hospice volunteers and family caregivers.
+HVA published its educational quarterly online e-magazine, Hospice Volunteer News, for its membership for 5 years.
+The members-only archive contains all of the back-issues containing volunteer interviews, special columns and feature articles written by individuals experienced in the end-of-life care field.
+This publication was a communication resource targeted for hospice volunteers and family caregivers.
+Topics in the magazine are timeless and still apply to current methods of volunteering.

 Note: the sample issue accessible above does not contain all of the features listed below.